proofofjogi/zeusconnect/README.md

 }
 ```

-That won't work like that.
+That file won't work like that.
 The lnd_macaroon path needs to point to your admin.macaroon file inside your lnd folder.
 See this example:
 ```sh
 {
   "lnd_macaroon": "~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon",